securitytxt/security-txt/draft-foudil-securitytxt.md

    4. The document in which the specification of the field is published (if available)
    5. New or updated status, which MUST be one of:
        - current: The field is in current use
-       - deprecated: The field is in current use, but its use is discouraged
+       - deprecated: The field has been in use, but new usage is discouraged
        - historic: The field is no longer in current use
    6. Change controller